Unleash/unleash/website/docs/reference/sdks/index.md

 ### Implement your own SDK {#implement-your-own-sdk}

-If you can't find an SDK that fits your need, you can also develop your own SDK.
+If you can't find an SDK that fits your requirements, you can also develop your own SDK.
 To make implementation easier, check out these resources:

 -   [Unleash Client Specifications](https://github.com/Unleash/client-specification) - Used by all official SDKs to make sure they behave correctly across different language implementations.
 This lets us verify that a gradual rollout to 10% of the users would affect the same users regardless of which SDK you're using.
 -   [Client SDK overview](../client-specification) - A brief, overall guide of the _Unleash Architecture_ and important aspects of the SDK role in it all.